patternfly/patternfly-elements/.changeset/tabs-base-classes.md

 - 🔥 Tabs base classes have been removed.
 These class files are no longer exported by the project. `<pf-tabs>` implements the new `TabsController`.
-Downstream consumers that import `BaseTabs` will need to update their code to use the new `TabsController` class, and other inherited methods.
+Downstream consumers that import `BaseTabs` will need to update their code to use the new controller.
 - 🔥 TabExpandEvent has moved from `BaseTabs` to `TabsController`.
 Downstream consumers that import `BaseTabs` will need to update their code to reimplement the import.
 - 🔥 Tabs base CSS files have been removed.
 The CSS files are no longer exported by